keymanapp/keyman/core/src/ldml/C7043_ldml.md

 - Data is divided into several sections.
 The very first section is the `'sect'` section which is the table of contents.
 - All sections, including the first, begin on a 128-bit boundary with zero padding as needed.
+- All variable length sections have the variable part begin on a 128-bit boundary, with zero padding as needed.
 - All sections begin with a 32-bit (four character) section identifier, and a 32-bit section size.
 - Other than the `sect` table itself, the rest of the sections follow in binary order in the file.
 In other words, the binary ordering of the section identifiers determines the order of the file layout.